kylereddoch/ChadaTech/README.md

 Chada Tech has domestic and international clients.
 To meet international standard ISO 8601, Chada Tech wants their clients to be able to view a 12- and a 24-hour clock on their website rather than just the standard 12-hour clock.
 To stand out as a top candidate, you will need to apply program logic by creating two clocks that display simultaneously and allow for user input using secure and efficient C++ code.

+**If you have found this to be helpful, please consider sponsoring my work or donating.**